dwslab/melt/README.md

 `ExecutorSeals` can read zipped, unzipped (or a mix of both) SEALS packages.<br/>

 **I am running a SEALS matcher that was packaged with MELT and uses some python component.
 On my system, the default python command does not refer to Python 3.
-How can this situatino be resolved?**<br/>
+How can this situation be resolved?**<br/>
 A folder `melt-resouces` in the working directory (perhaps `$SEALS_HOME`) has to be created.
 In there a file `python_command.txt` containing your full python path should be placed.
 This applies to all MELT packaged matchers that use the ML module.
 In other cases, you can also try to create a directory `oaei-resources` rather than `melt-resources`